splimon/splimon.github.io/essays/building-software.md

 One example from my Musicians of Manoa project was the “Observer Design Pattern”, which is particularly useful for handling state changes.
 Imagine the Observer Design Pattern as a conductor in an orchestra.
 When the conductor (the state) changes tempo, the entire orchestra (the components) adjusts in real-time.

-Here’s how it played out in our project: When a user submitted jam session details (e.g. jam name, image, organizer, genre, location, date & time, instrument(s), experience level, and description) it triggered changes across the app.
+Here’s how it played out in our project: When a user submitted jam session details (e.g. jam name, image, organizer, genre, location, date & time, instrument(s), experience level, and description) it triggered changes across the application.
 The submission went through a React component called JamInfoForm, which then sent the data to a PostgreSQL database using the addJamInformation function:

 ```
 export async function addJamInformation(jamInfo: {